Foreign Driving Licence holders in Ireland?

 - Certified English translations are required for all Letter of Entitlement/Driver statements which are not in English or Irish

 - Your Photograph and signature will be captured at the NDLS office

 - If exchanging a Northern Ireland licence it must be accompanied by the counterpart.

 (Certified translations must be provided by a reputable company who must be a member of the Irish Translator and Interpreters Association.
 The letter of entitlement must be submitted together with the certified translation.)

 Holders of licences issued by recognised States outside the EU

 Ireland has agreements with certain countries which are recognised states for the purposes of driving licence exchange.
-In order to exchange your licence you must apply in person at any NDLS centre with all the completed documentation as outlined above and similar to holders of an EU/EEA licence.
+In order to exchange your licence, you must apply in person at any NDLS centre with all the vehicle registration document as outlined above and similar to holders of an EU/EEA licence.

 Recognised states are: